ASTR 1210 (O'Connell) Study Guide 18

 - "Eyewitness" accounts are often faulty, especially from untrained observers.

-- Reams of courtroom testimony in routine criminal
+- Reams of courtroom records in routine criminal cases vividly

-cases vividly attest that eyewitness testimony is often greatly
+attest that eyewitness testimony is often greatly inferior to

 "On Being Certain" by R. Burton.